laceymerced/CS120-Survival-Guide/README.md

-# CS120 Final Project – Grading Guide
+# CS120 Boss Battle/Final Crasher's Sale – Grading Guide
+#Project:CS120 Boss Battle/Final Crasher's Sale

 This repository contains all required materials for the **Mission Receipt** and our **Group Final Project** assignments.
 Please use the guide below to locate the materials for grading.